aaaathing/my-website-2025/posts/2025-07-25-voxel-game/2025-07-25-voxel-game.md

 Around Apr 2024: I thought about how to move the air when a voxel moves in leafbuild.
 It could store the location where the voxel moved away from, and when the voxel moved into air, it could move the air to the stored location.

+#### Player

 The player is also made of voxels.
 They interact with the world physically.
 To move, the player's velocity could be increased.
 They can hold and pick up things.
 When the player falls or gets hit, the part that got damaged loses health points.
 Parts: head, arm, leg, etc.

 There could be a picture of the player in the top left.
 If a part was hit, it flashes red. (like in Minecraft but more detailed) If a part is seperated or gone, it is transparent.

+#### Terrain
 How it can generate terrain: It generates a base noise map.
 It can use perlin noise or simplex noise.
 Another kind of noise is a kind of voronoi noise but each cell has a random height and it interpolates (smoothes) it. ![](https://iquilezles.org/articles/voronoise/gfx01.jpg) Another kind of noise is white noise that is low frequency filtered.
 After generating noise, it can do erosion simulation on the noise map.
 [Erosion](https://nickmcd.me/2022/04/15/soilmachine/) [Rivers](https://forum.luanti.org/viewtopic.php?t=25683)

 Every tree can have their own biome definition.
 This way, there won't be sudden changes in biomes.
 [Map gen](https://forum.luanti.org/viewtopic.php?t=11430)

-It will have multiplayer, so there will be other players.
-But how will the physics be done?
-It is better to run physics on the server, because it will be simpler.
-This may have a delay when players try to move.
-Running physics on client side would be smoother and have less delay, but it would need more code and the server would need to check if it moves correctly and synchronize.
+#### Textures
+Jul 4, 2024: I thought about how to add textures to voxels.
+There was the chunk of sloped gray stone ground and columns of green grass.
+There could be colors for only the surface voxels.
+If a voxel gets uncovered and becomes a surface voxel, a color could be generated for it using noise.

+#### Ray tracing
 The graphics could be ray traced.
 Each voxel has a color and smoothness and normal (direction of the surface).
 The rays go straight but bounce off voxels.
+Each ray's color starts as white.
+When it hits a voxel, multiply the ray's color by the voxel's color.
+When the ray goes through colored transparent voxels, also multiply by the voxel's color.
+For water, the bubbles look white by reflecting some light in a random direction.

 A way to make it less noisy is to store the average light recieved in each voxel.
 When the ray hits a voxel, it could use the voxel's average light value.

 Some people think that the single colored voxels make it hard to see.
 They probably don't see the voxels as little cubes.
 To fix this, the voxels could be smoothed instead (using marching cubes or similar).

+#### Multiplayer
+It will have multiplayer, so there will be other players.
+But how will the physics be done?
+It is better to run physics on the server, because it will be simpler.
+This may have a delay when players try to move.
+Running physics on client side would be smoother and have less delay, but it would need more code and the server would need to check if it moves correctly and synchronize.

 The worlds can be infinite, or round.
 For round worlds, there is a planet, which is a big ball made of voxels.
 The voxels shouldn't be stretched or distorted, just a voxel ball.
 There could even be a round sun made of voxels, that the planet orbits.
 It would have gravity, and each voxel has mass.
 This is very complicated, so probably don't make it.